-The museum, set to become the National Science and Media Museum to reflect its focus on the science behind the magic of photography, film and television, unveils its new gallery Wonderlab with an opening family weekend on the 25th and 26th March.
+The museum, set to become the National Science and Media Museum to reflect its focus on the science behind the magic of photography, film and television, unveils its new gallery Wonderlab with an opening family weekend on the 25–26 March 2017.

 Featuring UK-firsts and breath-taking live shows, Wonderlab explores the science of light, sound and images through state-of-the-art exhibits—including some that can’t be seen permanently anywhere else in the world.
 Visitors will be able to see their body split from their head as they walk, hear their voice echo through a 15m-long tube, experience an anti-gravity mirror and a musical laser tunnel, as well as watch one of the world’s first 3D-printed zoetrope installations.